top of page

 The Wounded Bird

-Inside her head, her brain, is a little nest.
-A tiny broken egg, takes refuge in the bottom, while overhead,
+Inside her head, is a little nest.
+A tiny broken egg that was her brain, takes refuge in the bottom, while overhead, another egg, a new brain coming, is just beginning to hatch…

 She may then be opened and her organ structure, based on a raccoon skull, lifted out for closer examination.